opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-usage.md

 ## Path parameters

-You can include the following optional path parameters in your request:
+You can include the following optional path parameters in your request.

 Parameter | Type | Description
 :--- | :--- | :---
-nodeId | String | A comma-separated list of node IDs used to filter results.
+nodeId | String | A comma-separated list of nodeIds used to filter results.
 Supports [node filters]({{site.url}}{{site.baseurl}}/opensearch/rest-api/nodes-apis/index/#node-filters).
 Defaults to `_all`. metric | String | The metrics that will be included in the response.
 You can set the string to either `_all` or `rest_actions`. `rest_actions` returns the total number of times an action has been called on the node. `_all` returns all stats from the node.
 Defaults to `_all`.

 ## Query parameters

-You can include the following optional query parameters in your request:
+You can include the following optional query parameters in your request.

 Parameter | Type | Description
 :--- | :---| :---